Arca Foundation Staff

 Anna Lefer Kuhn, Executive Director

 Anna Lefer Kuhn is the Executive Director of the Arca Foundation, which works to advance social justice and human rights in the US and abroad.
 During Anna’ s tenure, Arca has turned its attention toward economic inequality and promoting greater financial reform as a means to advance a more equitable economy and just democracy.
 Prior to Arca, Anna was a Program Officer at the Open Society Foundation, where she conceived of and led initiatives to support youth media, organizing and leadership development.

-Anna is on the advisory board of the Funders Committee for Civic Participation and previously served on the boards of the White House Project, the Urban Justice Center and the League of Young Voters Education Fund.
+Anna previously served on the boards of the White House Project, the Center for Working Families, the Urban Justice Center, the League of Young Voters Education Fund, and the advisory board of the Funders Committee for Civic Participation.
 Anna is a graduate of the Wesleyan University, and was a member of the 2004-2005 class of Coro Leadership New York.